TurbulentDynamics/TurbulentDynamics.github.io/index.md

   image_description: "A description of the image"
 ---

+# Machine Learning Augmenting Simulation
-Develop bespoke solutions for high resolution and massive scale CFD applications.
+* Develop bespoke solutions for high resolution and massive scale CFD applications.
-Run simulations smaller than a thousand cores and a million core-hours.
+* Normally run simulations larger than a thousand cores and a million core-hours.
-Design algorithms, develop software and build specialised hardware.
+* Design algorithms, develop software and build specialised hardware.